-- (a) If all the Directors entitled to vote on a resolution have signed a document containing a statement that they are in favour of the resolution set out in the document, then a resolution in those terms is taken to have been passed by the Board without a meeting.
-The resolution is passed when the last Director signs. - (b) For the purposes of clause 26(a), separate copies of a document may be used for signing by Directors if the wording of the resolution and statement is identical in each copy. - (c) Any document referred to in this clause may be in the form of a facsimile transmission or electronic notification. - (d) If a resolution is taken to have been passed in accordance with this clause 26, the minutes must record that fact. - (e) This clause 26 applies to meetings of Board committees as if all members of the committee were Directors. - (f) Any document referred to in this clause 26 must be sent to every Director who is entitled to vote on the resolution.
+- (ii) all of the following conditions are satisfied: - (A) the Directors have been given at least 7 calendar days to consider the resolution; - (B) during that time no Director has requested that the Secretary call a Board meeting to consider the resolution; - (C) the President or Vice President has voted on the resolution; - (D) at least 70% of the Board of Directors have voted on the resolution; and - (E) at least 60% of the Board of Directors have voted in favour of the resolution. - (a) If all the Directors entitled to vote on a resolution have signed a document containing a statement that they are in favour of the resolution set out in the document, then a resolution in those terms is taken to have been passed by the Board without a meeting.
+The resolution is passed when the last Director signs. - (b) For the purposes of clause 26(a), separate copies of a document may be used for signing by Directors if the wording of the resolution and statement is identical in each copy. - (c) Any document referred to in this clause may be in the form of a facsimile transmission or electronic notification. - (d)(b) If a resolution is taken to have been passed in accordance with this clause 26, the minutes must record that fact and the date when the resolution was passed. - (e)(c) This clause 26 applies to meetings of Board committees as if all members of the committee were Directors. - (d) Any resolution document referred to in this clause 26 must be provided sent to every Director who is entitled to vote on the resolution. - (e) A person may indicate their agreement to a resolution by any method that: - (i) identifies the person and indicates the person's intention in respect of the resolution; and - (ii) was either: - (A) as reliable as appropriate for the purpose for which the information was recorded, in light of all the circumstances, including any relevant agreement; or - (B) proven in fact to have fulfilled the functions described in clause 26(e)(i), by itself or together with further evidence.